kelseyhightower/kubernetes-the-hard-way/docs/04-kubernetes-controller.md

 ##### Authentication

-[Token based authentication](http://kubernetes.io/docs/admin/authentication) will be used to limit access to Kubernetes API.
+[Token based authentication](http://kubernetes.io/docs/admin/authentication) will be used to limit access to the Kubernetes API.
+The authentication token is used by the following components:

+* The Kubernetes kubelet which runs on the worker nodes
+* The kubectl commandline tool

+The other components, mainly the scheduler and controller manager, access the Kubernetes API server locally over the insecure API port which does not require authentication.
+The insecure port is only enabled for local access.

+Download the example token file:

 ```
 wget https://raw.githubusercontent.com/kelseyhightower/kubernetes-the-hard-way/master/token.csv
 ```

+Review the example token file and replace the default token.

 ```
 cat token.csv
 ```

+Move the token file into the Kubernetes configuration directory so it can be read by the Kubernetes API server.

 ```
 sudo mv token.csv /var/lib/kubernetes/